Naomi-L/thoughtspot.github.io/_admin/architecture/data-caching.md

 permalink: /:collection/:path.html
 ---
 ThoughtSpot caches data as relational tables in memory.
-You can source tables from different data sources and joined them together.
+You can source tables from different data sources and join them together.
 ThoughtSpot has several approaches for getting data into the cluster.

 ![]({{ site.baseurl }}/images/data-caching-architecture.png)